 These quizzes are super handy because they are categorized by theme and time period (e.g., "Global Interactions, 1450-1750") and are not limited to just one geographic area.
 This is an especially great resource for preparing for the multiple-choice section, which will jump between geographic areas and time periods.

 Albert.io offers an impressive (and fully updated!) collection of AP World History: Modern quizzes organized by all the current exam themes.
 The site also rates questions as easy, moderate, and difficult to give you a sense of how deeply you understand the World History curriculum (if you're getting a lot of the difficult questions correct, for example, you're definitely paying attention!).

 This website has detailed multiple-choice quizzes organized by geographic area.
 Since this is not designed with the AP World History test in mind, this should be used as a resource to build your overall knowledge of specific regions (which will be necessary for doing well on the World History multiple-choice section).

 This is a full-length unofficial AP World History practice test in the old format.
 While it's not much help for the free-response section, it's got a pretty great multiple-choice question resource.
 The answer key even has explanations!

 AP World History Textbook Chapter Quizzes

 Before we get into the links to textbook quizzes, a quick word of advice: if your class's textbook is not on here, your book might have online quizzes behind a paywall, so definitely check that possibility out!

-But if your textbook is here and your teacher uses these textbook quizzes for class, use the other websites so you don't step on his or her toes.
+But if your textbook is here and your teacher uses these textbook quizzes for class, use the other websites so you don't step on your teacher's toes.
 (You wouldn't want to be accused of cheating, even if the quizzes are readily available online.)